Last Updated on November 27, 2021 by admin

 The company Melissa and Doug seems to dominate the market for this category.
 My son likes trucks, so we have their very popular construction site puzzle.

-Finally, for a really unique gift, try a personalized name puzzle (shown right).
+For a really unique gift, consider a personalized name puzzle.
 These are a cool way to help toddlers learn about letters and spelling, and they look great on display in their bedrooms, too.

 Busy Boards for 2-Year-Olds